jtleek/reviews/README.md

 If you do put any text in, it should be no more than one paragraph.
 It should not contain any criticism of methods/results that you did not put in your comments to the authors.
 It may include a statement of how interesting you think the paper is and how appropriate it is for the journal readership if it helps justify your decision.
-It should not very consistent with the comments for the authors; if you aren't comfortable saying it to the authors directly, you should consider carefully whether it should be said.
+It should be very consistent with the comments for the authors; if you aren't comfortable saying it to the authors directly, you should consider carefully whether it should be said.